ql382-design/tinkerbelle/README.md

 This project uses a python web-server called Flask.
 You should have [Python3 installed](https://realpython.com/installing-python/).

+**Python Version Compatibility**: This project works with Python 3.7 and newer.
+If you encounter installation issues with specific package versions, try using a more recent version of Python (3.9+ recommended).

 <!--To install flask in a virtual environment:
 ```
 $ sudo pip3 install virtualenv